nadeeshac32/Seek-submition/README.md

 - [ ] Tab for `Show My Applications`, which should show all the current authenticated users applications.
 Once tapped it will navigate to Job details screen
 - [ ] Password Change Capabilities

-#### Additional Demo - To demonstrate actual API calling
+#### Additional Demo - To demonstrate actual API calling with pagination and search functionality
-- [x] I hava added previously developed Demo dashboard with some functionalities
+- [x] I hava added a previously developed Demo dashboard with some functionalities
-- [x] In this example it consuming open News APIs
+- [x] In this example it consums public News APIs
-- [x] To enable this functionality, go to `/Views/Coordinators/MainCoordinator/Main_Coordinator.swift` and see line #52
+- [x] To enable this functionality, go to `/Views/Coordinators/MainCoordinator/Main_Coordinator.swift` and see line #75
+- [x] Use this link to see a demo [Screen recording](https://drive.google.com/file/d/1MYjdav2e5nzdclOgJy44Rsyerqh83xcA/view?usp=sharing)

 ## Architectural components
 - [x] Base MVVM-Coodinator architecture.